Chord builder · Chord page

 The theory behind D

-Spell out the D and you get D - F# - A. The intervals from the root are root, major third, perfect fifth, which is the recipe for a major triad.
-In G major the chord plays the role of Dominant (V); in D major it shows up as Tonic (I).
-Its preferred next move is stay home or move to the IV or V, which is what makes it useful in any major-key songbook.
+The D chord (D - F# - A) is a major triad.
+Its intervals are root, major third, perfect fifth.
+Functionally it lives at home in G major as the Dominant (V), but you'll also find it in D major as the Tonic (I).
+The chord tends to stay home or move to the IV or V, which is why it shows up in any major-key songbook.

 Progressions that use D